Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/8-non-technical-ways-to-contribute-to-open-source.md

 You could test out examples for the open-source project and let the team know if an example is no longer working.

 You could also take a few minutes to suggest improvements to the examples.
-Maybe you have a particular use-case that's not in the examples but would benefit people.
+Maybe you have a particular use case that's not in the examples but would benefit people.

 This doesn't mean you have to do the technical work.
-You could just notify the team of the issue at hand.
+You could notify the team of the issue at hand.

 ### Thank you for reading, and let's connect!